IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 "Haraway, D. J. _The companion species manifesto : dogs, people, and significant otherness._

 In this essay, Donna Haraway discusses the implosion of nature and culture in the joint lives of dogs and people, who are bonded in 'significant otherness.'
 This text investigates the notions of co-evolution, and is relevant to my project that aims to design a set of objects for interspecies communication for a speculative but not too distant future. "

+Your bibliography should include a diversity of sources, including contemporary publications and "canonical," texts in your field.
+You should use a mixture of primary and secondary sources, and your sources should be relevant to your topic area.
+The thoroughness of your final reference section will be a significant factor in your overal paper grade.

 ### Week 3: